Energy Savings for Farmers and Landowners

 - Recent examples include an “energy on the farm” workshop in Lancaster county and “smart energy shopping” presentations in Montgomery and Berks counties.

 Farm Energy Assessment Training

 These workshops are designed to provide training to energy specialists and agricultural professionals who wish to develop a proficiency in on-site farm energy assessment.
 They include a combination of classroom and hands-on training, and require participants to carry out and submit an independent farm energy assessment before their participation is certified.

-Agricultural energy specialists within the program team provide energy assessment support to local farmers on an “available resources” basis.
-This can take the form of a phone or email discussion to support a farmer’s self‐assessment efforts, or can include a full audit of the facility in question.
+Agricultural energy specialists within the program team can also provide energy assessment support to local farmers on an “available resources” basis.
+This can take the form of a phone or email discussion to support a farmer’s self-assessment efforts, or can include a full audit of the facility in question.

 In general the program seeks to complement available expertise in the private sector rather than compete.

 The farm energy efficiency program team continually develops and expands upon available tools and materials for farm energy efficiency.
 Materials include assessment handbooks, worksheets, fact sheets, and the energy selector tool.

 Penn State regularly holds Farm Energy Efficiency workshops to train energy professionals and farm technologists how to effectively analyze and identify practical and economical energy savings measures for farms.

 Penn State works in partnership with several organizations, many of whom have excellent online resources for Farm Energy Efficiency